02. PyTorch Neural Network Classification¶

 tensor([1., 0., 1., 0., 1.])

-This means we'll be able to compare our models predictions to the test labels to see how well it's going.
+This means we'll be able to compare our model's predictions to the test labels to see how well it's performing.

-To recap, we converted our model's raw outputs (logits) to predicition probabilities using a sigmoid activation function.
+To recap, we converted our model's raw outputs (logits) to prediction probabilities using a sigmoid activation function.

 And then converted the prediction probabilities to prediction labels by rounding them.